Shadowtrooper01/Traffic-Simulationv1/README.md

 ## Installation

-Install the required packages using pip:
+Install all required packages using pip with the following command:

 ```bash
 pip install pygame numpy pandas scikit-learn openpyxl